Nebo House

 The new pieces explore different methods of construction: side pegged, pierced, friction jointed; all with unique consequence.
 The configurations are not drawn or composed beforehand, but rather worked in the moment.
 We approach them as tectonic sketches, freely assembling predetermined parts to arrive at unanticipated forms.

 Fuller/Overby is a New York based architecture practice founded by Emma Fuller and Michael Overby in 2019.
-The work ranges from new construction to adaptive reuse, renovation, exhibition, furniture and lighting.
+The work spans from new construction to adaptive reuse, renovation, exhibition, furniture and lighting.

 Emma Fuller

-Emma’s architectural design work is interlaced with research, study, and writing.
-Recognition includes fellowships with The Architectural League/NYSCA, CultureWorks, the Maryland Historical Society, the IPA, and the Storefront for Community Design in Richmond, VA.
-She is a graduate of Cooper Union with a twelve year professional tenure in the studio of Diane Lewis.
+Emma’s design work is laced with research and writing.
+Recognition includes fellowships with The Architectural League/NYSCA, the Maryland Historical Society, and the Institute for Public Architecture; in addition to support from CultureWorks and The Storefront for Community Design.
+She is a graduate of Cooper Union and the former associate of Diane Lewis Architect.

 Michael Overby